-Setting Fallout 3 up for Mods & ENB
+Setting Fallout 3 to work with Mods & ENB

-After installing mods and ENB settings, some changes need to be made before
+After installing the mods and the ENB settings, some changes need to be made before

-launching Oblivion.
-If you launch Fallout 3 before making these changes, the game
+launching Fallout 3.
+If you launch the game before making these changes, the game

 will most likely not start, and if it does, it definitely will not

 be able to load a save-game without CTD.

 With the exception of number 1, these changes are absolutely necessary for Fallout 3 to work after modding.

 1: Drivers Settings

 4: Tweaking System: Windows (Optional)

 In order for the ENB to work properly, the games own anti aliasing MUST be disabled